conf2023-91888/NMT-Testing-GRI-and-WALI/README.md

 This repo contains the data and the source code of  the tool (i.e., **GRI** and **WALI**) used in our paper *Towards Effectively Testing Machine Translation Systems from White-Box Perspectives*.

 The `CAT` folder contains all source files and data used to reproduce the results of `CAT` approach.
 The `GRI` contains all source files and data used to reproduce the results of `GRI` approach.
 The `WALI` contains all source files and data used to reproduce the results of `WALI` approach.
-The `Labeled data` folder contains the samples of data used in our paper for manual evaluation and `transformer` folder contains the Transformer model used for the implementation and evaluation.
+The `Labeled data` folder contains the samples of data used in our paper for manual evaluation.

+The Transformer model used for the implementation and evaluation can be found at [transformer model](https://mega.nz/file/tDlyiSbJ#uz36-pUyrM6qXnj2h97BkKjOp4otVVTevqKi4axkpH8)

 ## Requirements and Installation
 ```bash